Shane Harris: Political views

-Journalism honours
+Journalism honors

 In 2010, Harris received the 24th annual Gerald R. Ford Prize for "Distinguished Reporting on National Defense".
 In 2019, Harris and others at the Washington Post were finalists for the Pulitzer Prize for Public Service for their coverage of the assassination of Jamal Khashoggi by Saudi Arabia's Crown Prince Mohammed bin Salman.
+He was part of the team of reporters at the Washington Post that won the 2022 Pulitzer Prize for Public Service for coverage of the January 6 attack on the U.S. Capitol.
+In 2023, he co-reported the documentary "The Discord Leaks" with PBS Frontline, which was nominated for an Emmy for Outstanding Investigative News Coverage.
+His 2024 podcast "Bacon: The Best Kept Secret in Washington," was a finalist for the National Magazine Awards.

-Books
+Works

 Harris is the author of The Watchers: The Rise of America's Surveillance State, which won the Helen Bernstein Book Award for Excellence in Journalism in 2011.
-The Economist described the book as a "vivid, well-reported and intellectually sophisticated account of the surveillance state", and named it as one of several "Books of the Year" (2010).
-He is also the author of @War: The Rise of the Military-Internet Complex, which Lawfare described as, superb, noting that, "Few books on a subject as technical as network security can be fairly described as riveting, but Harris has managed to pull off a rare feat: a story that is simultaneously rigorous, comprehensive, and a joy to read".
+The Economist named it one of several "Books of the Year" (2010).
+He is also the author of @War: The Rise of the Military-Internet Complex.